Godfrey Mwakikagile: Education and early employment

-Mwakikagile also worked as an information officer at the Ministry of Information and Broadcasting (now known as the Ministry of Information, Youth, Culture and Sports) in Dar es Salaam.
+Mwakikagile also worked as an information officer at the Ministry of Information and Broadcasting in Dar es Salaam.
 He left Tanzania in November 1972 to go for further studies in the United States when he was a reporter at the Daily News under Mkapa.
 He has stated in some of his writings including Nyerere and Africa: End of an Era that without Mkapa, he may never have gone to school in the United States where he became an author and an Africanist focusing on post-colonial studies.
 He also credits Mkapa for helping him achieve his goal as an author because of the role he played in sending him to the United States where he got the opportunity to write books.
 Mkapa was also a close friend of David Martin.

 One of Mwakikagile's main books in post-colonial studies is The Modern African State: Quest for Transformation (Nova Science Publishers, Inc., Huntington, New York, 2001).
 Professor Guy Martin, in his book African Political Thought (Palgrave Macmillan, 2012) in which he examines the political thought of leading African political thinkers throughout history dating back to ancient times (Kush/Nubia, sixth century BCE), has described Mwakikagile as one of Africa's leading populist scholars and political thinkers and theorists and has used his book The Modern African State to examine his ideas.
 Professor Edmond J. Keller, Chairman of the Political Science Department at the University of California-Los Angeles (UCLA), in his review of Professor Martin's African Political Thought in Africa Today, Volume 60, Number 2, Winter 2013, Indiana University Press, has described Mwakikagile as a public intellectual and an academic theorist.
 Other major African political thinkers and theorists covered by Professor Guy Martin in his book include Julius Nyerere, Kwame Nkrumah, Leopold Sédar Senghor, Amilcar Cabral, Cheikh Anta Diop, and Steve Biko.

 Professor Ryan Ronnenberg in his article about Godfrey Mwakikagile in the Dictionary of African Biography, Volume 6 (Oxford University Press, 2011) covering the lives and legacies of notable African men and women since ancient times, edited by Harvard University professors, Emmanuel K. Akyeampong and Henry Louis Gates Jr., has stated that Mwakikagile has written major works of scholarship which have had a great impact in the area of African studies.

 Some of Mwakikagile's most influential books in post-colonial studies include Africa and the West, reviewed by West Africa magazine and other publications including Sierra Leone's ExpoTimes, and Africa After Independence: Realities of Nationhood.
 Professor Ronnenberg has used both books and others including Economic Development in Africa and Africa is in a Mess: What Went Wrong and What Should Be Done by Mwakikagile in his article about him in the Dictionary of African Biography to explain his ideas and influence.